dmoreno757/DRL-Navigation/README.md

 Must first import the Agent, which also imports the model.
 With the agent we will set up the options for it
  - state_size, action_size, and seed
+ - BUFFER_SIZE = int(1e5)
+ - BATCH_SIZE = 64
+ - GAMMA = 0.99
+ - TAU = 1e-3
+ - LR = 5e-4
+ - UPDATE_EVERY = 4
+For my paremeters I kept it the same for my agent file where the nueral network is located.
+The Nueral network has different layers using pytorch.

-Within my train function, this is whee the Deep Q learning happens.
+Within my train function, this is where the Deep Q learning happens.

  - n_episodes, max_t, eps_start, eps_end, eps_decay

 The training will start with the settings I set.
 I recommend using GPU to run.
 Once done, I get my results and my results in a line graph showing my score through episodes.